Colfax Avenue

 Colfax Avenue is the main street that runs east–west through the Denver metropolitan area in Colorado.
 As U.S. Highway 40, it was one of two principal highways serving Denver before the Interstate Highway System was constructed.
-In the local street system, it lies 15 blocks north of the zero meridian (Ellsworth Avenue, one block south of 1st Avenue), and would thus otherwise be known as 15th Avenue.
+In the local street system, Colfax lies 15 blocks north of the zero meridian street of Ellsworth Avenue, and would thus it otherwise be known as 15th Avenue (Avenues north of Ellsworth are generally numbered numerically.)
 The street was named for former Vice President Schuyler Colfax.
 At just under 50 mi in length, it is known as the "longest continuous commercial street in the United States".

 Geography

 From west to east, Colfax Avenue starts at Heritage Road in Golden as U.S. Highway 40 and the I-70 Business Loop, and continues east through Lakewood and enters Denver at Sheridan Boulevard.
 U.S. Highway 287 joins Colfax just west of I-25, and follows Colfax east through Denver and Aurora.
 In downtown Denver, near the Colorado State Capitol, the designation changes from West Colfax Avenue to East Colfax Avenue at the intersection with Broadway.
 It continues as East Colfax Avenue for the remainder of the route.
-In the eastern outskirts of Aurora, Colfax Avenue meets I-70 and the two U.S. highways follow the I-70 route eastward; signage at Picadilly Road and the frontage road is labeled Colfax Avenue.
-While appearing to be interrupted at the I-70 and Colfax Avenue interchange, Colfax Avenue has signage in the complex E-470 interchange, appearing as a frontage road of I-70 on most maps.
-This frontage road starts just west of the Colfax Avenue and I-70 interchange, and at an interchange (I-70 Exit 292), Colfax Avenue becomes State Highway 36 and continues east from Aurora through Bennett to end at Headlight Road in Strasburg.
+In eastern Aurora, Colfax Avenue and Picadilly Road meet, with the I-70 business loop and the two U.S. highways following the I-70 route eastward via a new I-70 Picadilly Road (DDI) interchange, which replaced the old I-70 Colfax intersection.
+Colfax continues eastward from Picadilly Road via Colfax I-70 frontage road to E-470.
+East Colfax Avenue with Colfax signage continues east passing through the complex E-470 I-70 interchange, appearing as a frontage road of I-70 on most maps.
+About one block east of E-470 a north turn continues Colfax eastward separating Colfax from East 14th Avenue.
+At an interchange (I-70 Exit 292), Colfax Avenue travels concurrently as State Highway 36 and continues east from Aurora through Bennett to end at Headlight Road in Strasburg.

+In the area between E-470 and Colfax joining State Highway 36 a new Aerotropolis Parkway interchange, under construction in December 2025, added about one half mile to the length of Colfax Avenue as it routes around the new interchange area.

 Colfax Avenue cuts through Original Auraria, the city's historic core, and skirts the southern edge of downtown Denver.
 Because of the dense, mixed-use character of the development along Colfax Avenue, the Regional Transportation District bus route 15 - East Colfax has the highest ridership in the RTD system.
 In 2006, the first Colorado Colfax Marathon was held, traversing the length of Colfax Avenue through the three cities.

 It's become legend that, at some time in the 1970s, Playboy magazine called Colfax "the longest, wickedest street in America", due to the prevalence of drugs, sex work, violence and poverty, but attempts to source the actual quote have failed.
 Periodically, Colfax undergoes redevelopment by the municipalities along its course that bring in new housing, businesses and restaurants.
-Some say that these new developments detract from the character of Colfax, while others worry that they cause gentrification and bring increased traffic to the area.